 Mounting the wheel is done in the reverse order of dismounting.
-Make sure the wheel is correctly seated in the drop-outs and accurately centred between the fork legs or the seat and chainstays.
-Make sure that the quick-release and the drop-out catches are correctly seated (d).
-For more information see the chapter "Using quick-releases".
+Make sure the wheel is correctly seated in the drop-outs (a) and accurately centred between the fork legs or the seat and chain stays.
+Make sure that the quick-release or the thru axle is correctly seated (b).
+For more information see the chapter "Using quick-releases and thru axles".

 If you have V-brakes and cantilever brakes hook up the brake cable at the brake arm.
 To do this, grip the rim with one hand and press the brake pads and/or the brake arms together.
-In this position the usually barrel shaped nipple can easily be engaged (e).
+In this position the usually barrel shaped nipple or the outer cable can easily be engaged (c).

 If you have disc brakes, check before mounting the wheel whether the brake pads rest snugly in their seats in the brake calliper body.
-The gaps between the brake pads and the wheel should be parallel and the wear indicators in their correct position (f).
+The gaps between the brake pads and the wheel should be parallel (d) and the wear indicators in their correct position.
 Make sure you guide the rotor carefully between the brake pads.